 Fluid balance: body equalizes amount of fluid taken in with amount of fluid excreted via urination, feces, perspiration, and breathing.
-See page 270 in textbook.
+Refer to page 274.

 Too much fluid retained in body is called edema

 Too much fluid lost is dehydration which can result from vomiting, diarrhea, bleeding, excessive perspiration, fever.
-See page 270 in textbook
+Refer to page 277

 Recognize and report symptoms of dehydration such as dry mucous membranes, decreased or little urine output or dark concentrated urine.
 Also check skin turgor (the inability of the skin to return to its normal shape when it is squeezed or gently pinched).
 If skin returns to normal shape, resident is not dehydrated.